Welcome to the University of Houston Cullen College of Engineering.

 In addition to the degree programs offered in biomedical, chemical, civil, computer, electrical, environmental, industrial, mechanical and petroleum engineering, we have several specialty programs available in the areas of aerospace, materials, and computer and systems engineering.
 Responding to the needs of the vast petroleum engineering community in Houston, we recently launched a certificate program in Subsea Engineering, the first program of its kind in the United States.
 And, we have a newly launched Honors Engineering Program (HEP) for engineering students studying in The Honors College.

 We have distinguished faculty who are very active scholars.
-Ten of these faculty are members of the National Academy of Engineering.
-We have annual research expenditures of more than $22 million, with a number of nationally-recognized centers, like the Texas Diesel Testing and Research Center, the UH Nanofabrication Facility and the NSF-funded National Center for Laser Airborne Mapping.
+Our faculty roster includes 11 members of the National Academy of Engineering.
+We have annual research expenditures of more than $25 million, with a number of nationally-recognized centers, like the Texas Center for Clean Engines, Emissions & Fuels, the UH Nanofabrication Facility and the NSF-funded National Center for Laser Airborne Mapping.
 We are also affiliated with the Texas Center for Superconductivity at UH, an internationally-recognized center for materials research.

 We are proud of our rich tradition of excellence at the UH Cullen College of Engineering and are happy to be part of the booming city of Houston, which provides unique opportunities to researchers and students through close ties with business and industry.